-Tuition and some fees for CDE students are waived; some fees are the student's responsibility.
-Fees assessed may include lab kit, insurance, drug screen, uniforms, etc. Students attending public secondary schools are loaned books at no charge.
+Tuition and some fees for CDE students are waived\\; some fees are the student's responsibility.
+Fees assessed may include lab kit, insurance, drug screen, uniforms, etc. Students attending public secondary schools are provided books at no charge.
 Students attending private schools or home education must purchase books.
 Uniforms are required.
 Financial assistance is not available for CDE students.

-CDE Applications are accepted for the fall term from February 15 through April 30.
-CDE Applications are accepted for the spring term from September 1 through November 15.
-Testing must be completed prior to the deadline for each term.
-Spaces are limited and will be filled on a first-come, first-served basis; Returning CDE students must reapply each school year.
+CDE Applications are accepted for the fall and the spring terms.
+Testing and program shadow must be completed prior to the deadline for each term.
+Spaces are limited and students are individually assessed based on attendance, grades, and/or application submission date.
+Returning CDE students must reapply each school year.